 A waterproof jacket – This is an absolute must!
 Take a thin, lightweight waterproof with a hood.
 In these photos I’m wearing a North Face jacket.

 It wasn’t the cheapest but I’ve had this jacket for about 10 years now and it’s still doing well!
+It also packs up really small so it’s ideal to stuff into your backpack.

 A SMALL backpack – You don’t need to pack a lot to hike up Snowdon.
 Most people are up and down in less than 5 hours so leave the kitchen sink at home!
+Go for a bag that’s around 20L and preferably with a waist belt so you can carry the weight on your hips rather than on your shoulders.

-What to pack in your backpack
+What to pack in your hiking backpack

 - About 1 litre of water